matus42/Niche-Art-Toys/README.md

 - **Blog with Interaction**: Integrate a blog where users can read and comment on posts, fostering community interaction.
 - **Art Sessions**: Offer online art sessions and classes, providing opportunities for learning and engagement.
 - **Art Request Interface**: Create an interface for users to request custom art pieces and track the progress of their orders.

+# Credits
+- The foundation for this project was laid by the Code Institute's walkthrough project, "Boutique Ado."
+This provided essential knowledge and skills that were leveraged in the development of this project.
+The logical structure of "Boutique Ado" served as a valuable guide, allowing for a seamless adaptation to this project's specific requirements.

+- All artistic products and crochet toys featured on this platform are the original creations of my wife, who also captured the accompanying photographs.

+- Background for home page is taken from [here](https://unsplash.com/photos/three-crocheted-ornaments-hanging-from-a-string--rAFoQDxuKM) and edited by me.

+## Acknowledgements
+I extend my deepest thanks to all who contributed to the success of my fifth project:

+- **David Bowes**: A special thank you to my mentor, David Bowes, for his invaluable guidance and wisdom throughout the development of four projects.
+His support has been instrumental in my growth as a developer.

+- **Code Institute and its Slack community**: Your educational resources and collaborative spirit have been foundational to my learning and project development.

+- **My wife and kids**: I'm incredibly grateful for your patience and understanding throughout this project.
+I'm looking forward to spending more quality time with you all.

+- **Friends**:  I'd like to express my gratitude to my friends for their willingness to explore the links I shared throughout the development process.
+Their feedback and reactions were invaluable in refining and improving this project.

+#### Summary:

+This fifth project was incredibly challenging, definitely the toughest thing I've tackled, right next to raising my kids.
+My fitness took a back seat because I was so focused on the project.
+It was really tough, and I'm seriously looking forward to taking at least a week away from the computer.

+Matus Gabris